coleifer/peewee/docs/peewee/api.rst

     Finally, the field ``default`` is the current timestamp.
 If you do not want this behavior, then explicitly pass in ``default=None``.

+    .. py:attribute:: field_type = 'INTEGER'

+.. py:class:: IPField

+    Stores: IPv4 values encoded as integers.

+    .. py:attribute:: field_type = 'BIGINT'

 .. py:class:: BooleanField

     Stores: ``True`` / ``False``

-    .. py:attribute:: db_field = 'bool'
+    .. py:attribute:: field_type = 'BOOL'

-.. py:class:: BlobField

-    Store arbitrary binary data.

-.. py:class:: UUIDField

-    Store ``UUID`` values.

-    .. note:: Currently this field is only supported by :py:class:`PostgresqlDatabase`.

 .. py:class:: BareField

     Intended to be used only with SQLite.
 Since data-types are not enforced, you can declare fields without *any* data-type.
 It is also common for SQLite virtual tables to use meta-columns or untyped columns, so for those cases as well you may wish to use an untyped field.

-    Accepts a special ``coerce`` parameter, a function that takes a value coming from the database and converts it into the appropriate Python type.

-    .. note:: Currently this field is only supported by :py:class:`SqliteDatabase`.
+.. py:class:: ForeignKeyField(model[, field=None[, backref=None[,

-.. py:class:: ForeignKeyField(rel_model[, related_name=None[, on_delete=None[, on_update=None[, to_field=None[, ...]]]]])
+    on_delete=None[, on_update=None[, object_id_name=None[, ...]]]]]])

     Stores: relationship to another model

-    :param rel_model: related :py:class:`Model` class or the string 'self' if declaring a self-referential foreign key
+    :param model: related :py:class:`Model` class or the string 'self' if declaring a self-referential foreign key
+    :param field: the field (or field name) on ``model`` the foreign key references.
+Defaults to the primary key field for ``model``.
-    :param string related_name: attribute to expose on related model
+    :param string backref: attribute to expose on related model.
     :param string on_delete: on delete behavior, e.g. ``on_delete='CASCADE'``.
     :param string on_update: on update behavior.
-    :param to_field: the field (or field name) on ``rel_model`` the foreign key references.
-Defaults to the primary key field for ``rel_model``.
+    :param string object_id_name: attribute name to use for ID descriptor.

     .. code-block:: python